 Units served with

 The 447th Bomb Group flew B-17 Flying Fortresses on strategic bombardment missions out of Rattlesden, Suffolk.
-With their first mission coming near the close of 1943, their main focus was hitting sites that would weaken enemy forces connected with a...
+With their first mission coming on Christmas Eve, December 24, 1943, their main focus was hitting sites that would weaken enemy forces...

 B-17 Flying Fortress

 Delivered Denver 29-Nov-43; Kearney, Nebraska 15-Dec-43; Presque Isle, Maine 23-Dec-43; Assigned 710BS/447BG Rattlesden 4-Jan-44.

 This mission is compsed of two separate elements.
 The first element is despatched to bomb the railroad marshalling yards at Munster, Germany as the primary target.
 The attack is made by B-17s from 1st Air Division.
 3rd Air Division also sends B-17s to...